adrianmarple/orbitron/README.md

 - ~~Get ip address via arp `-a` (probably one of the last ones)~~
 - Ensure Bonjour is running `sudo apt-get install avahi-daemon`
 - `ssh pi@raspberrypi.local`

-### Editing

-- Download sshfs from https://osxfuse.github.io/ and install
-- `mkdir ~/Rhomberban`
-- `sshfs pi@raspberrypi.local:/home/pi/Rhomberman ~/Rhomberman`
-- Make sure to do regular git commits as this is not backed up in Dropbox

 ## Raspberry PI stuff